 This pricing is billed as a ‘limited Founders Priority’ offering, indicating a future price rise post-launch, although the timeline for this has not yet been announced.
 Anyone who subscribes at the Priority tier at launch locks the price in for the duration of the subscription.

 To begin with, GeForce Now will have two Australian-based servers: one in Sydney and another in Perth.
 Demand will determine additional servers, while the plan is to eventually implement a New Zealand server.

 GeForce Now looks like an interesting service for those who aren’t typically devoted to the PC as their primary gaming platform, or those that want to play the latest games on underpowered hardware with the graphics settings maxed out.
 Playing resource-intensive games across basic laptops, mobile devices, and TVs is a neat selling point, one that could potentially coexist with the portability of the upcoming Steam Deck.

-Extra details ahead of GeForce Now’s public Australian release next Tuesday, 19 October, including frequently asked questions and full system requirements are available on the CloudGG website.
+Extra details, including frequently asked questions and full system requirements are available on the CloudGG website.

 This article has been updated since its original publication.